scipy-lectures/scientific-python-lectures/advanced/interfacing_with_c/interfacing_with_c.rst

    module.

 #.
 Compile the ``cos_module_wrap.c`` into the ``_cos_module.so``.
 Luckily,
-   ``distutils`` knows how to handle SWIG interface files, so that our ``setup.py`` is simply:
+   ``setuptools`` knows how to handle SWIG interface files, so that our ``setup.py`` is simply:

 .. literalinclude:: swig/setup.py